Which are the best PEMF Machines?

 It’s different with PEMF.
 Here you’re buying a fairly expensive technology which is intended to become a central point in your bid to stay healthy and enjoy the best possible quality of life.

-These objectives are so broad, and individual, that you’ll almost always benefit (even if you’re a doctor!) from advice and training that go far beyond what you’ll find in any user manual.
+These objectives are so broad, and so individual, that you’ll almost always benefit (even if you’re a doctor!) from advice and training that go far beyond what you’ll find in any user manual.
 This is the least you should expect from whoever you order through, and without this, it’s very doubtful you’ll get anywhere near the full value from your system.

 So the value you gain from your PEMF device is greatly improved by: